Monarch Creek: Ecology

 Fauna is more common and diverse at this elevation and lower, with Dusky grouse, Mule deer and Golden-mantled ground squirrel being commonly encountered.

-Throughout its entire course, Monarch Creek is host to a population of Brook trout, imported to the region in the 1970s.
+Throughout its entire course, Monarch Creek is host to a population of Brook trout.

 Below Black Wolf Falls, near the creek's outlet, the species composition becomes dominated by the hybrid rainbow trout that populate the East Fork Kaweah River.